-SCons will work with any version of Python from 1.5.2 or later.
-If you need to install Python and have a choice, we recommend using the most recent Python 2.5 version available.
-Python 2.5 has significant improvements that help speed up the performance of SCons.
+SCons will work with any 2.x version of Python from 2.4 on; 3.0 and later are not yet supported.
+If you need to install Python and have a choice, we recommend using the most recent 2.x Python version available.
+Newer Pythons have significant improvements that help speed up the performance of SCons.